 When flying into Dallas-Fort Worth, the cities seem to shoot up out of nowhere from a giant prairie.
 Many of the roads leading into the cities curve and bend, following no discernable logic at all.
 Why are they like this?

 Back when Dallas was primarily a ranching town those were the paths the cattle would follow as they were driven into town.
 They would walk the long way around hills, cross rivers only at the low points, and follow a path of least resistance the whole way there.
-Over time people started following the same paths, and eventually they paved them and made them permanent.
-So now the town has a bunch of inefficient roads just because that was the way they had always been.
+Over time, people started following the same paths, and eventually they paved them and made them permanent.
+Now, the town has all these inefficient roads just because that was the way they had always been.

-I’ve heard many times that “All ERP installations require customization”.
-While I believe this to be true, I also know that it is vitally important to know the difference between customizing ERP software to improve a vital business process and ERP customizations done which only entrench a poor process.
+I’ve heard many times that “All ERP implementations require customization”.
+While I believe this to be true, I also know that it is important to know the difference between customizing ERP software to improve a vital business process and customizing ERP to entrench a poor process.

 Three Key Reminders About ERP Software Customizations

 - Understand the reasons behind the customization – Are you adding significant value to the ERP solution by writing custom code or are you just entrenching a poor process that’s always been done that way.
 If it’s the latter, then change the process and revisit the customization.
 Take a lesson from the companies who understand that the more standardized their processes are, the better the ERP software will meet their needs.
 Just because your product is unique, doesn’t mean every business process needs to be.
 Take the time to learn the difference and make the best use of the standard processes in the ERP solution.

 - Pay a lot now or pay a lot more later – Find a top-level programmer with significant coding experience.
 Ask to see their work and have it reviewed by other programmers.
 Finding and paying for a top-level coder up front, will save money down the road.
 Finding this person after you’ve already had a solution customized by an inexperienced person will be at a far greater expense and may even result in a failed project.